GS-4928/GS-4928.github.io/_posts/2024-06-01-Football-Tracking.md

 <br>

 The above code demonstrates how simple it can be to get started with a YOLO model, utilising the ultralytics python library.
-The next step from here is to download the desired, labelled dataset from roboflow and pass it through to train our model
+The next step from here is to download the desired, labelled dataset from roboflow and pass it through to train our model.
+The training set expects our data to be in a specific form, sitting in a folder of the same name as its current folder otherwise it will crash when attempting to run!

 ```python